Corporate Governance

 Principle 5.1 Policy for Constructive Dialogue with Shareholders

-We consider our shareholders and investors to be important stakeholders and believe that it is our responsibility as a listed company to establish and develop systems for promoting constructive dialogue.
-To that aim, we have appointed an Executive Officer in charge of investor relations, and the IR division works in close cooperation with other relevant departments and actively carries out activities within a reasonable scope.
-Specific activities include financial results briefings for institutional investors, company briefing sessions for individual investors, plant tours for shareholders, holding of small-group or individual meetings with institutional investors, and enhancing the content of the company website.
-Through these and other means, we seek to enhance communication with shareholders and investors.
-For more details, please refer to the “Status of IR-related activities” section of this report.
+We consider our shareholders and investors to be important stakeholders and believe it is our responsibility as a listed company to establish and develop systems for promoting constructive dialogue.
+To that end, we have appointed an executive officer in charge of investor relations, and the IR division works in close cooperation with other relevant departments and actively carries out activities within a reasonable scope.

 Measures to Achieve Management Style that is Conscious of Capital and Share Price

-・Mid-term business plan: https://www.hds.co.jp/english/ir/management_policy/strategy/
+・Medium-term business plan: https://www.hds.co.jp/english/ir/management_policy/strategy/

 ・Results briefing materials: https://www.hds.co.jp/english/ir/event/accounts/